 Agenda item Discussion Update New Hope received good support at Farmfest.
 Wirtgen trial ongoing and is cutting in over burden and interburden.
 Finalised the restructure at West Moreton and moral is good.
 Roster changes will take effect from 4 August at New Acland.
 This is to reduce noise and address costs.
-There will be no mining operation from 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Community Recommendations by CRG have been approved by New Hope.
-Funding Investment Fund agreements will be forwarded to the groups this week.
+There will be no mining operation from 1am to 6 am Monday to Friday and no night shift on Saturday and Sunday.
+The plant will continue to run.
+Noise monitoring continues at Acland with TARPs.
+Discussions on soil rehab research at Rosewood and Acland with independent groups have been undertaken.
+Jim will continue to update.
+Community Investment Fund Recommendations by CRG have been approved by New Hope.
+Funding agreements will be forwarded to the groups this week.
 General Business Oakey Sprints to be held this week end.
-Great event for the Oakey community. • Suggest publicizing the Acland Township clean-up.
-Next Meeting Next meeting Monday 15 September 5.15pm - Oakey State High School - The la Theirie Control of the Control Trade Training Centre - Cooper Avenue. • Meeting closed 7.05pm.
+Great event for the Oakey community.
+Suggest publicizing the Acland Township clean-up.
+Next Meeting Next meeting Monday 15 September 5.15pm - Oakey State High School - Trade Training Centre - Cooper Avenue.
+Meeting closed 7.05pm.